 But if you decide to get into skiing again or you suddenly get a renewed interest in painting, you can get things that you need for those activities at that time.
 You don’t have to lug that stuff around in the meantime.

 When you learn how to stop living in the past and let go of all the junk that belongs to it it can be very freeing.
-It opens you up for anything!
+It not only helps you declutter the garage, it opens you up for anything!
 Who knows what the next chapter of your life will hold?
 Maybe you will even find something new to love!

 Learn How to Stop Holding Onto An Imaginary Future